 Targeted support for SMEs

-That is why there is a so-called pilot service ("Lotsendienst") for businesses that have previously not had any or only little experience with realising research and development projects.
+That is why there is a so-called pilot service (“Lotsendienst”) for businesses that have previously had little or no experience of realising research and development projects.
 It provides guidance on which support is appropriate and how to apply for funding.

 There is also a simplified credit assessment to give small businesses a better chance of obtaining funding.
 Furthermore, researching SMEs receive special help with particularly high-risk projects.

 Planning is also made easier: there are fixed deadlines and time limits for the evaluation of project outlines and decisions on funding applications.

 Funding is provided for a broad range of research and development fields in the following technological areas:

 - Research into civil security

 - Information and communications technology

 - Materials research